ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 ---

-## Chondrichthrope
+## Wereshark

-### Monstrous Form: Lycanthrope
+### Monstrous Form: Wereshark
-(If any features refer to a save DC the DC is 8 + Your Constitution modifier + Your proficiency bonus) Your monstrous form takes after Chondrichthyes or sharks and your monstrous form die is a d12.
+(If any features refer to a save DC the DC is 8 + Your Constitution modifier + Your proficiency bonus) Your monstrous form takes after sharks and your monstrous form die is a d12.
 You gain the following benefits while shifted:

 - +4 to strength score
 - Swimming speed increased by 60 ft